welcome to worlds-end.org.uk

 Many residents have mixed feelings about what has just happened.
 We, the Committee of the World's End Residents Association, have mixed feelings about what has just happened.

-The Council have been reassuring residents and Resident Associations that these changes are for the better and that the services provided to residents will improve as a result.
+The Council have been reassuring residents and Resident Associations that these changes are for the better and that the services provided to residents will improve.
 We certainly hope this will prove to be the case.

-There can be little doubt that some members of staff at the TMO have performed, and in some cases behaved, very poorly in the past.
-There are few residents who do not believe that unprofessional and immoral behaviour was rife at the TMO.
-The Council must take action to deal with those members of staff whose past behaviour has, quite frankly, provided ample evidence of their unsuitability for the posts they still occupy.
-The Council must act decisively to root out and get rid of such "rotten apples" at the earliest possibly opportunity.
+Whilst many members of staff at the TMO have always acted in an entirely professional and ethical manner there can be little doubt that some have performed, and in some cases behaved, very poorly.
+There are few residents who do not believe that incidents of unprofessional, and in some cases immoral, behaviour were far too common at the TMO.
+The Council must act to deal with those members of staff whose past behaviour has provided ample evidence of their unsuitability for the posts they still occupy.
+It must identify and deal with all such “rotten apples” at the earliest possible opportunity.
+It risks falling at the first hurdle if it does not.

-The Council has published plans to deal with the most serious deficiencies at Repairs Direct.
+The Council has published plans detailing how it intends to address and remedy the serious deficiencies at Repairs Direct.
 These plans promise significant improvements in the responsive repairs service over the coming months.
 We hope these improvements are delivered as promised.

 We hope that all of this represents a meaningful and long awaited improvement to the services provided by the Council to residents.
 The TMO had become an ineffective, inefficient, and uncaring organisation.
 It will not be missed.
-The Council’s challenge is to prove that it will be a better steward of its own housing, by both managing and maintaining its housing stock to a better standard and ensuring that the voice of residents is heard.
+The Council’s challenge is to prove that it will be a better steward of its own housing, by both managing and maintaining its housing stock to a better standard and ensuring that the voice of residents is heard and, more importantly, listened to.
+We therefore look forward to the Council’s consultation on the future management of our homes that is due to begin shortly; it will be an ideal test of the Council’s commitment to deliver all that it has promised.

 This page is published by the World's End Residents Association.